Thoughts On The Future of Autonomous Vehicles

 CyberVAN shown with rear bed with passenger area up front

 The CyberTruck is limited to 5 passengers, but the CyberVAN could comfortably seat up to 10 adults.
 The rear seats in the CyberTruck are fixed and cannot recline at all, so for long rides, since they are fixed in a completely upright position, they can get uncomfortable.
 A CyberVAN could easily allow all seats to recline.
-There are potentially so many ways this vehicle could be used and configured.
-For instance the large roof could be used an observation deck with foldable portable chairs for watching anything from a Space X launch, to a sunset, to a soccer game.
+There are potentially so many ways this vehicle could be used and configured to completely optimized space utilization.
+For instance the large roof could be used as an observation deck with foldable portable chairs for watching anything from a Space X launch, to a sunset, to a soccer game.
 I haven't shown the vehicle with a tent on top, but as you can imagine, it could easily fit a very large tent on top.

 CyberVAN shown with modular roof rack being used as an observation deck